Giving Tuesday 2025 is gonna be The One That Blew Us Away.

-Giving Tuesday 2024 is gonna be a wild ride.
+In 2024, we all knew Giving Tuesday would be a wild ride.

 In 2023, we said Giving Tuesday would be "inspiring".

-But listen, we know how much work you and your nonprofit's team of unicorns are putting into your Giving Tuesday 2024 strategy.
-You're writing the emails; you're prepping your ask comms; you're organizing your volunteers.
+But listen, we know how much work you and your nonprofit's team of unicorns are putting into your Giving Tuesday 2025 strategy.
+You're writing the emails; you're prepping your ask comms; you're organizing your volunteers (and maybe wrangling some AI tools to get it done.)

-If you're wondering what that massive number is doing there, sitting smack-dab in the middle of your screen, we're here to inform you that that is Whole Whale's prediction regarding the online amount to be raised this December 3rd, aka Giving Tuesday 2024.
+If you're wondering what that massive number is doing there, sitting smack-dab in the middle of your screen, we're here to inform you that that is our prediction regarding the online amount to be raised this December 2nd, aka Giving Tuesday 2025.

-How'd they come up with that number, anyway?
+How'd we come up with that number, anyway?

 Well, first things first.
 Let's establish that this is a prediction, not a certainty.
-We think it's a pretty darn good prediction based upon the mathematics behind Whole Whale's reasoning, plus they have a great track record.
+We think it's a pretty darn good prediction based upon the mathematics.
 But we're not Nostradamus, and even if we were, he was wrong a lot of the time, so let's not put all of our faith in possibly-fictional characters from the ancient past.

 The Economic Situation

 All eyes are on ol' Jerome and the Federal Reserve.
-Despite one reduction in interest rates and the anticipation of another very soon, the economy is still recovering from white-hot inflation of recent years.
+Despite really really wanting a reduction in interest rates, the economy is still recovering from white-hot inflation of recent years.
 Not only that, but unemployment isn't as low as anyone would like, the job market is super weird, and regular people (and our pocketbooks) have yet to feel any sort of relief.

 Soooo...check in with your donors!
 See how they're doing.
-If everyone's splashing out for luxuries like gas, milk, and housing, well, this might not be your best Giving Tuesday ever.
+If everyone's making it rain for luxuries like gas, milk, and housing, well, this might not be your best Giving Tuesday ever.
 But if your donor base is holding steady with employment and community, this could be a very good year indeed.

 Student Loan Payments

-After the initial pandemic years, nonprofits are now competing with student loans once again, despite efforts to relieve borrowers, so donors may be focused elsewhere.
+After the pandemic and a series of stop-and-start relief initiatives, nonprofits are once again competing with student loans, so donors may be focused elsewhere.

 Tap into that sense of investment prior to Giving Tuesday—folks that have invested in their own future may relate to the idea of building a better world for the next generation.
 Give them a guarantee that their donation will do some real good this Giving Tuesday—when it comes to investments, a sure thing is hard to pass up.